Duanju: France

 In spring 2023, the first French duanju series, Next Door Adventure, was released on Facebook on Guillaume Sanjorge's page, where it accumulated several hundred thousand views before later being distributed on an Asian platform.

-In January 2024, French outlets including France Inter, France Info, Midi Libre and Courrier International introduced ReelShort as the “TikTok of series,” marking its first broad media coverage in France.
+In January 2024, French outlets including France Inter, France Info, Midi Libre and Courrier International introduced ReelShort as the "TikTok of series," marking its first broad media coverage in France.

 On November 23, 2024, the first public screening of duanju series took place, organized by the association Studio Phocéen.
 In June 2024, the French newspaper Le Monde reported on the arrival of short vertical series in France, mainly distributed via the ReelShort app, and noted their growing popularity among younger audiences.
 Since 2025, the Asian platform Stardust TV has also expanded into France.
 Among its new titles is the French vertical series Next Door Adventure, produced by Guillaume Sanjorge.
 It is the first French series to be distributed on an Asian platform dedicated to vertical mobile fiction.

-The French actors Jean-Pierre Castaldi and Marthe Villalonga are cast in Guillaume Sanjorge's duanju series, King Gandolfi'.

 On June 14, 2025, the association Studio Phocéen brought together an international panel of creators and producers to explore the growing potential of this format.
 British producer Adam Gee was among the participants.

 In July 2025, Gaëtan Bruel, president of the Centre national du cinéma et de l'image animée, mentioned the format for the first time during an official visit to Asia.
 In August 2025, journalist Jade Hin-Cellura from the magazine Geo published an article on Hollywood's enthusiasm for Chinese mini-series, highlighting Duanju as a rapidly growing format.
 The Canadian French-language daily La Presse also published an article by Mathieu Perreault describing the rise of the format in France.
 Producer Guillaume Sanjorge noted that while early European series mostly adapt Chinese works, the format could expand in the West.

-The term "duanjuphobia" is used by the media outlet "duanju.news" to describe the hostility or distrust expressed in France toward the format of micro-dramas (duanju).

-According to several articles, this attitude appears both in mainstream media and within audiovisual institutions.

-The site notably cites a France Inter podcast, an article from Le Figaro, and a speech by the president of the CNC, Gaëtan Bruel, who described the micro-drama as “the perfect counter-example” of what France should stand for.
+Many in France have warned of the corrosive effects duanju could have on French art and culture.
+A France Inter podcast, an article from Le Figaro, and a speech by the president of the CNC, Gaëtan Bruel, who described the micro-drama as "the perfect counter-example" of what France should stand for.
+French producer Guillaume Sanjorge wants a more proactive reading of the phenomenon.
+In an interview with the professional media outlet Ecran Total, he said that France could become the "European champion" of this emerging industry if it succeeds in structuring a production and distribution ecosystem adapted to these new formats.

-These reactions have been analyzed by duanju.news as a symptom of a broader French reluctance to acknowledge the emergence of a new audiovisual language.
+On 5 March 2026, mediaClub International organized a roundtable in Paris dedicated to the format, with the participation of Bo Zhang and Guillaume Sanjorge.
+The discussion focused on the international rise of the format, its production and monetization models, as well as its development prospects in France.
+In May 2026, the series King Gandolfi by Guillaume Sanjorge, starring Jean-Pierre Castaldi, Marthe Villalonga, became one of the first Duanju-format series screened in Toulon, France, as part of the MEDSERIES program dedicated to audiovisual series linked to Mediterranean heritage and the territories of Provence.